toralf/torutils/README.md

     7777     3                      3                (None)
 ```

-*orstatus.py* logs the reasons of circuit closing events, *orstatus-stats.sh* made stats of that output.
+*orstatus.py* logs the reasons of circuit closing events, *orstatus-stats.sh* made stats of its output.

 *key-expires.py* returns the seconds till expiration of the mid-term signing key:

 ```console